Why and How Lemmika is Here

 I started offering care for other immigrant families’ pets.
 Because I knew exactly how it felt to have no one to call when sudden business trips come up, when you need a break, when you want to visit family back home—you need someone who gets it.

-I kept it small from the start: maximum 2 dogs and 3 cats at a time in our home, plus up to 4 home visits per day.
-Most clients were immigrants like us, without support systems.
+I kept it small from the start: maximum 2 dogs and 3 cats at a time in our home, plus up to 4 home visits for cats per day.
+Most clients were immigrants like us, without support systems to care for their furry family members.

 What I learned along the way